Ali Al-Nemer

-Ali Saleh Mohammed Al-Nemer (علي صالح محمد النمر; born 25 August 1991) is a Saudi Arabian international footballer who plays as a midfielder.
+Ali Saleh Mohammed Al-Nemer (علي صالح محمد النمر; born 25 August 1991) is a Saudi Arabian international footballer who plays for Ohod as a midfielder.

 Club career

 Born in Riyadh, Al-Nemer never played with any professional clubs before being called up for the national team in 2017.
 In January 2018, after impressing with the national side, he signed an 18-month professional contract with Al-Shabab FC, and on 21 January, he was loaned to Spanish Segunda División side CD Numancia for six months.

 Al-Nemer left Numancia on 15 May 2018 without playing a single minute.

 On 17 July 2018, Al-Nemer officially signed for newly promoted club Al-Wehda.

 On 25 October 2020, Al-Nemer officially signed for Al-Taawoun.

 On 30 January 2022, Al-Nemer joined Al-Fayha.

 On 15 July 2023, Al-Nemer joined First Division side Ohod.

 International career

 Called up to the Saudi Arabia national team in December 2017 for the 23rd Arabian Gulf Cup, Al-Nemer made his full international debut on 25 December, starting in a 0–0 draw against United Arab Emirates.